 Online stores not only allow you to sell your products anywhere in the world but also make your products available no matter what time of day.
 Your customers can access your site and shop for products whenever it suits them, even at 3 a.m. on a Sunday evening, which is usually not a possibility with physical stores.

-This is even more of an advantage than you might first imagine, as it allows your business to reach clients around the world, irrespective of time difference.
+This is even more of an advantage than you might first imagine, as it allows your business to reach shoppers around the world, irrespective of time difference.
 It also brings in customers who work non-standardized hours and who might not have the time to do their shopping in brick-and-mortar stores.

 With ecommerce, you don’t need to think about paying your employees double for working through the night to keep your store open.